gmtsciencedev/scitq/docs/model.md

-# PYTQ model and API
+# scitq model and API

-## PYTQ model
+## scitq model

-PYTQ is base on a simple database model.
-At the heart of PYTQ is the notion of:
+scitq is base on a simple database model.
+At the heart of scitq is the notion of:

 - task
 - and worker